-Using Rclone to pull down OneDrive contents to local Linux machine.
+Using Rclone to pull down OneDrive, Google Drive or Dropbox contents to local Linux machine.

-“I recently realized that I did not have a reliable, easy, and secure way to copy my OneDrive contents to my local machine.
-I decided to set up Rclone for this job after reviewing options with Claude.
-This post shows how I did that, but be mindful that this is not a ‘generic’ setup as it is specific to my current workflows.”
+After realizing that I did not have a reliable, easy, and secure way to copy my OneDrive, Google Drive or Dropbox contents to my local machine, I set up Rclone for this job after reviewing the options.
+This post shows how I did that, but be mindful that this is not a ‘generic’ setup as it is specific to my current workflows.

 Rclone Setup for OneDrive on Linux